nunit/docs/docs/articles/vs-test-adapter/Tips-And-Tricks.md

 #### AllowParallelWithDebugger

 If set, this setting will allow parallel execution of tests even if the debugger is attached.
-The default is false.
+The default is `false`.

 (From version 4.5.0)